andreasfink/ulibgt/README.txt

 5. The SccpGttSelector is holding a SccpGttRoutingTable which is a digit tree it will walk through digit by digit.
-Every entry is a SccpGttRoutingTableEntry object and can have an action attached.
+Every entry is a SccpGttRoutingTableEntry object and can have an route attached.

-6. An action then can map to a SccpApplicationGroup or a SccpNextHop or simply point to a next digit.
+6. An route then maps to a SccpDestination which can point to a m3ua application server or a mtp3 pointcode.

-7. A SccpNextHop specifies where to forward the message next.
+7. A SccpDestination specifies where to forward the message next.
-A SccpApplicationGroup is basically a list of SccpNextHop objects with priorities
+A SccpDestinationGroup is basically a list of SccpDestination objects with priorities